microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/teams-msal2.md

 For details about how to register an app and get a client ID, see [Create an Azure Active Directory app](../get-started/add-aad-app-registration.md).

-### Difference between Teams Provider and Teams SSO Provider
+### Difference between Teams Provider and Teams Msal2 Provider
-Teams Provider makes use of MSAL Provider, while TeamsSSOProvider makes use of the newer MSAL2Provider.
+Teams Provider makes use of MSAL Provider, while TeamsMsal2Provider makes use of the newer MSAL2Provider.
 Msal2Provider is built on top of [msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser), which implements the OAuth 2.0 [Authorization Code Flow](/azure/active-directory/develop/v2-oauth2-auth-code-flow) with PKCE.
 Authorization Code Flow is deemed more secure than Implicit Grant Flow for web applications, so we recommend usage of TeamsSSOProvider over TeamsProvider.
 For details about security issues related to implicit grant flow, see [Disadvantages of the implicit flow](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-04#section-9.8.6).

-## Migrating from TeamsProvider to TeamsSSOProvider
+## Migrating from TeamsProvider to TeamsMsal2Provider
-To migrate an application that's using Teams Provider to the Teams SSO Provider:
+To migrate an application that's using Teams Provider to the Teams Msal2 Provider:
 1. Go to the Azure portal at https://portal.azure.com.
 1. From the menu, select **Azure Active Directory**.
 1. From the Azure Active Directory menu, select **App registrations**.